Bridges (Alika song)

 "Bridges" is a song by Estonian singer Alika Milova, released on 2 December 2022.
-The song is set to represent Estonia in the Eurovision Song Contest 2023 after winning Eesti Laul 2023, Estonia's national selection for that year's Eurovision Song Contest.
+It represented Estonia in the Eurovision Song Contest 2023 after winning Eesti Laul 2023, Estonia's national selection for that year's Eurovision Song Contest.
+At the final it finished in eighth place and charted in Iceland, UK, Sweden, Lithuania and Netherlands.

 Background and composition

 In an interview with the Eurovision fansite ESCUnited, "Bridges" was inspired by a recording session that took place in the Netherlands along with fellow songwriter Wouter Hardy.
 According to Milova, she was feeling "some kind of anxiety", and proceeded to cry in a nearby bathroom.
 Hardy would then propose to take Milova out for lunch to vent her anxiety out to Hardy.
 Although hesitant, she decided to take the offer and afterwards, decided to write some music on Hardy's piano at his house, composing "Bridges" in the span of three hours.

 To Milova, "Bridges" represented the feelings that she had felt during that day in the recording studio.
-The reason of why she had chosen the title "Bridges" was that she wanted listeners to communicate within themselves and with the others around them, even in a feeling where "[you are] lost in a big world, with a lot of people surrounding you."
+The reason why she had chosen the title "Bridges" was that she wanted listeners to communicate within themselves and with the others around them, even in a feeling where "[you are] lost in a big world, with a lot of people surrounding you."

+At Eurovision in Liverpool, Alika was accompanied by two backing singers off-stage, Sofia-Liis Liiv and Grettel Killing.